-By substituting the momentum space potentials into the Lippmann-Schwinger equation, we calculate the scattering $T$-matrices and the associated scattering phase shifts.
-To gain further insight into the $S$-wave $D^{(*)}\bar{B}^{(*)}$ interactions, we calculate the scattering rate, scattering length, and effective range, and provide their numerical results in Table~\ref{length} based on the $T$-matrix and scattering phase.
-Accordingly, we study the dependence of these physical quantities on the cutoff parameter $\Lambda$.
+By substituting the momentum space potentials into the Lippmann-Schwinger equation, we calculated the scattering $T$-matrices and the associated scattering phase shifts.
+To gain further insight into the $S$-wave $D^{(*)}\bar{B}^{(*)}$ interactions, we calculated the scattering rate, scattering length, and effective range, and provide their numerical results in Table~\ref{length} based on the $T$-matrix and scattering phase.
+Accordingly, we studied the dependence of these physical quantities on the cutoff parameter $\Lambda$.
 In our investigation, the shallow bound state is more likely to exist in the $D\bar{B}[I(J^{P})=0(0^{+})]$ system than in the $D\bar{B}^{*}[I(J^{P})=0(1^{+})]$ system.